The group structure of elliptic curves over Z/NZ: Conclusions and open problems

 \section{Conclusions and open problems}

-In this work we have completed the classification of groups arising from elliptic curves over $\Z/N\Z$ and exploited it for obtaining a bound for these curve's rank and an attack to the ECDLP over anomalous elliptic curves.
+In this work, we have provided the classification of groups arising from elliptic curves over $\Z/N\Z$ and exploited it for obtaining a bound for their rank and an attack on the ECDLP over anomalous elliptic curves.

 The key ingredient is Theorem \ref{thm:structure}, which might still hold for more general classes of rings, even though the kernel generator may be less explicit.
-We consider the attempt of relaxing its hypotheses interesting from a theoretical point of view, and finite discrete valuation rings might be suitable candidates.
+Finding other instances or even classifying all the rings over which the infinity group is cyclic is still an open line of research.

-From a cryptographic perspective, Theorem \ref{thm:structure} shows that for achieving difficult ECDLPs, the infinity part of the considered elliptic curves needs to be unrelated with the base-curve (as it was already known), or it needs to own non-cyclical elements, which may be exploited for constructing isomorphism attacks.
+From a cryptographic perspective, Theorem \ref{thm:structure} shows that the difficulty of the ECDLP depends on the difficulty of the same problem over the base field and in the group of points at infinity.
+Whenever these two groups are linked (as in the case of the anomalous curves), the discrete logarithm on one group may be read from the other.

-Finally, it may be investigated which other abelian varieties admit such an extension to $\Z/N\Z$ and, when it is the case, if analogous group decompositions over these rings hold.
-The latter attempt is considered as interesting as challenging.
+Finally, in this work we only considered genus-$1$ curves for their theoretical and historical relevance, but it is reasonable to ask which other abelian varieties admit such an extension to $\Z/N\Z$ and, when it is the case, if analogous group decompositions over these rings hold.